LaughingLeader-DOS2-Mods/IncreasedFontSizes/README.md

 Increased Font Sizes for Divinity: Original Sin 2 Definitive Edition
 =======

-Simply scales the size of the font directly in the font files.
+A guide for scaling the size of DOS2DE's font directly with the font files.
 Works as an override, so achievements should stay enabled.

-# Releases
-* Github Release (Coming Soon)
-* Nexus Release (Coming soon, pending the new DE section).

 # Support
 If you're feeling generous, an easy way to show support is by tipping me a coffee: